catalystneuro/dicarlo-lab-to-nwb/src/dicarlo_lab_to_nwb/conversion/conversion_notes.md

 ## Probe information
 For this instance each array 96 channels, 400 micrometes apart

+This is the pedestal that they use

+UTAH ARRAY PEDESTAL CONNECTOR

 ## Spike thresholding / Peak detection pipeline